The following information is for degree-seeking students only. Certificate students should refer to the “Certificate” section, below.

 Only students who complete the graduation application process by specified deadlines will be considered for graduation and included in the graduation ceremony program.
 All qualified students must submit a graduation application in order to receive their diploma, regardless of whether they plan to attend the graduation ceremony.

 Note important definitions: “Degree conferral date” and “graduation ceremony date” do not mean the same thing.
 Degree conferral date refers to the date of the university’s official recognition of degree completion.
 For the purposes of the graduation application, that is accessed via a student’s myNEU account.
 The “expected graduation date” (EGD) is the same as the degree conferral date.
-Northeastern University confers degrees three times each academic year: winter, spring, and fall.
+Northeastern University confers degrees four times each academic year: winter, spring, summer, and fall.
 The graduation ceremony date is the date that the college hosts the annual graduation ceremony.

 Doctoral candidates must be mindful of additional deadlines to complete their dissertation/thesis in time to be eligible for degree conferral and participation in a doctoral hooding and a graduation ceremony.